GLF Annual Meetings

 The event is structured around plenary discussions, both regional discussions covering the Americas, Africa, Asia-Pacific, Europe and the Middle East, as well as topical dicussions.
 While the gathering is first and foremost about deciding where to focus the Foundation’s resources in the year ahead, the event is also an important networking opportunity and the programme is designed to enable both formal and informal opportunities for all participants to share ideas on all aspects of politics and business.

 As a Swiss-registered Foundation, GLF holds its Annual Meetings in Switzerland every second year, with a range of different venues in the intervening years.
 In 2017 the Meeting was in Malta and, in 2019, in Dublin.

-Our Annual Meeting this year was cancelled on account of the COVID-19 pandemic.
-The next Annual Meeting is currently scheduled for March 2021.
+Our Annual Meetings in 2021 and 2021 were postponed on account of the COVID-19 pandemic.
+The next Annual Meeting is currently scheduled for March 2022.

 GLF Annual Meeting 2019

 The 2019 event was held outside Dublin 04-07 April 2019.
 A total of 125 people participated, including 23 GLF Members and 32 Members of the International Council.
 Fourteen partner organisations with whom GLF is working also participated.

 The programme included plenary discussions titled “Strategic Perspectives on a Changing World” and “Is Social Media Good or Bad for Democracy?”